-By demonstrating the feasibility of using indigenous materials, time-honored construction methods and skilled local craftsmen, the preservation project earned a UNESCO award for ‘Cultural Heritage Conservation’ in 2000.
+By demonstrating the feasibility of using indigenous materials, time-honored construction methods, and skilled local craftsmen, the preservation project earned a UNESCO award for ‘Cultural Heritage Conservation’ in 2000.
 After completion, the future use of the haveli was still undetermined.
 Ultimately, Rachel and Pritam founded a museum dedicated to hand-block printing.

-To illustrate the breadth of the craft, textiles in the permanent collection display a range of natural and chemical processes including dabu mud-resist printing, and gold and silver embellishment.
-A display of wooden and brass blocks with carving tools highlights an aspect of the craft that is often neglected when discussing the beauty of printed cloth.
+To illustrate the breadth of the craft, textiles in the permanent collection display a range of natural and chemical processes including ‘dabu-mud-resist printing’, and gold and silver embellishment.
+A display of wooden and brass blocks with carving tools highlights an aspect of the craft that is often neglected when discussing the beauty of the printed cloth.

-- Bagh Printing: Bagh Printing comprises a selection of unique bedcovers from the small village of Bagh in Madhya Pradesh.
+Bagh Printing: Bagh Printing comprises a selection of unique bedcovers from the small village of Bagh in Madhya Pradesh.
 Well suited to modern interpretations, this hard-to-find traditional cloth reveals an unusually bold, clear style of printing.
-A display of contemporary scarves by Womenweave, compliments the exibit and looks to the future.
+A display of contemporary scarves by Womenweave compliments the exhibit and looks to the future.

-- Rebecca Layton: From a Modern Perspective showcases the printed textiles and woven dhurrie rugs of a young American artist.
-Using traditional methods, Layton has created fresh innovative patterns based upon her ‘vision’ of India while living here on a Fulbright scholarship.
+Rebecca Layton: From a Modern Perspective showcases the printed textiles and woven dhurrie rugs of a young American artist.
+Using traditional methods, Layton has created fresh innovative patterns based on her ‘vision’ of India while living here on a Fulbright scholarship.